What is “The Methodology” ?

 The Methodology is the basic process used to conduct a search using DNA.
 It is encapsulated in Steps 6, 7, and 8 of our Search Process.

 The Methodology was developed, defined, and codified by Gaye Tannenbaum, Diane Harmon-Hoog, and Karin Corbeil and has since been updated and refined by Barbara Rae-Venter and our Team.
 The Methodology is the core process used by all searchers.
+For a complete pdf Methodology for researching DNA results.

 - Create a profile for the person you wish to identify (“unidentified person”) using information from your Official Info (Step 3) and Info from Those That Know (Step 4).
 Be sure to include possible birth year, place of birth, place of residence, occupation, number of siblings, eye color, hair color, etc. This may not be possible for everyone.